Rory Feek Shares Adorable Video Of Daughter Indiana Feek Wishing Him A Happy Father's Day

-Musician Rory Feek has an intense love for his three daughters and fans love to see his posts about his youngest sweetheart Indiana.
-The little girl lost her mom Joey Feek to cancer more than two years ago, but based on the latest update on Instagram from her daddy, she’s doing well and Rory’s followers can’t get enough of these two.
+Musician Rory Feek has an intense love for his three daughters and fans love to see his posts about his youngest sweetheart, Indiana.
+The little girl lost her mom, Joey Feek, to cancer more than two years ago, but based on the latest update on Instagram from her daddy, she’s doing well.

 Rory Feek was just on CBS Sunday Morning talking about life without Joey.
 He talked about how much he still loves her and admits that he wasn’t sure he’d ever go back to singing on the stage again.
 The musician talked about his three daughters and about life on the farm with daughter Indiana and his extended crew of family and friends.

 Feek shares photos of Indiana on Instagram regularly, but what he posted on Sunday was quite special.
-The post was a short video of Indy wishing her dad a Happy Father’s Day.
-Rory added a caption that simply said, “..thank you, Lord” and his followers went crazy over the sweet post.
+The post was a short video of Indy wishing her dad a happy Father’s Day.
+Rory added a caption that simply said, “..thank you, Lord,” and his followers went crazy over the sweet post.

-Indiana was still in her pajamas, it seems, hair unbrushed, but she was adorable as she carefully voiced her message.
+Indiana was still in her pajamas with her hair unbrushed, but she was adorable as she carefully voiced her message.
 Feek’s Instagram post racked up more than 200,000 views in just a day and nearly 2,500 followers commented on how much they loved the video.

-Other recent Instagram posts of Rory’s show Indy at the park listening to the Nashville Symphony and helping get work done on the farm.
-Another recent picture simply showed Indiana smiling as she stood next to a flowering tree and many noted that she has her mama Joey’s smile.
+Other recent Instagram posts from Rory show Indy listening to the Nashville Symphony at the park and helping get work done on the farm.
+Another recent picture simply showed Indiana smiling as she stood next to a flowering tree and many noted that she has her mother’s smile.

 Rory was clearly relishing Indy’s love for Father’s Day, but Mother’s Day was surely a day of mixed emotions.
 This past Mother’s Day, Feek shared a video showing Joey with Indiana on their first Mother’s Day together.
 The singer battled hard to live long enough to see her daughter turn two, but sadly, she passed away not long after that.

 Rory Feek returned to the stage only recently, and his current schedule has him doing multiple performances in the concert hall on his Tennessee farm through December.
-Taste of Country notes that Feek’s manager Aaron Carnahan describes these performances as more than a concert, and these performances sound like an amazing opportunity for fans who can attend them.
-Rory + Joey fans are thrilled to see Feek may his way back onto the stage and they can’t wait to see what comes next for sweet little Indiana as well.
+Taste of Country notes that Feek’s manager, Aaron Carnahan, describes these performances as more than a concert.
+Rory and Joey fans are thrilled to see Feek make his way back onto the stage and they can’t wait to see what comes next for sweet little Indiana as well.

 “Rory’s an unusually gifted storyteller who is able to weave songs, stories and video components seamlessly together in a way that not only entertains an audience, but also profoundly impacts their character and marriages and the way they look at life.”